For the next two days, we draw a pair of odd cases from the ranks of Her Majesty’s men at arms.

 The Morning of the Execution of the Streltsy by Vasily Surikov (1881).
 In fact, there were several different Streltsy executions in October 1698, which Surikov has pictorially conflated.

 The journal of the astonished Korb is our guide for the Streltsy executions.
 “The whole month of October was spent in butchering the backs of the culprits with knout and with flames: no day were those that were left alive exempt from scourging or scorching, or else they were broken upon the wheel, or driven to the gibbet, or slain with the axe,” he notes.

 For the occasion, we’re introducing a new post series concept.
 These executions did not occur on consecutive days, but on several different days over the course of October 1698 — each occasion with a macabre new twist on the proceedings to make the lesson really stick.
 Intermingled with our regular fare, we’ll cover each distinct execution anniversary as the days come, looping back to this parent series post on each occasion.

 In all, 1,182 Streltsy prisoners were put to death.
-Most of the rest were exile to Siberia.
+Most of the rest were exiled to Siberia.
 By 1705 the Streltsy force had been completely abolished.

 One last footnote: Peter interrogated his half-sister Sophia personally over her role in the potential coup, and he threatened to handle her like Queen Elizabeth handled Mary, Queen of Scots.
 (Kinship was no safeguard from brutality where Peter was concerned.)
-In the end, he decided to spare her, although he forced her into a cloister under heavy guard, never allowed to receive visitors until her death six years later.
+In the end he decided to spare her — but forced her into a cloister under heavy guard, never allowed to receive visitors until her death six years later.